 It was also during this time that the local government was distributing the relief goods provided by DSWD-National Capital Region as augmentation assistance to the city government.
 The DSWD provided a total of ₱105,114.00 worth of assistance to the affected families.

-According to Acting Secretary Virginia N. Orogo, Sec.
+According to Secretary Virginia N. Orogo, Sec.
 Go personally distributed his own goods upon the instruction of President Rodrigo R. Duterte.
 While he helped distribute goods from the DSWD, he never claimed these as his.

 Sec.
 Go also went to other areas affected by disaster with his friends to distribute goods, not just in Sampaloc, Manila.